 I obviously have to do something to change that, but change is hard for a middle aged Middle Class Guy like me.
 I am just riding out the next five months of this year, but have ultra-high expectations for the New Year.
 Many more posts on that to come.

 On the expenditure side, we continued spending like it was a month when my wife was working and I sold a hundred copies of my eBook.
 We have had many months when ten grand left our account, but only a few over the last few years when only six grand went in.

 Also, I use the phrase “left our account” because I do not think of all the money as having been “spent.”
 Spending makes me think of purchasing something or paying bills, but does not necessarily include investing.

-Upon the two July paydays, I Paid Myself First, sending $300 each time to one of the two funds in my T. Rowe Price Roth IRA account. $300 went to the Blue Chip Growth fund on the 21st and $300 went to the Capital Appreciation fund on August 4th.
+Upon the two July paydays, I Paid Myself First, sending $300 each time to one of the two funds in my T. Rowe Price Roth IRA account. $300 went to my wife’s Vanguard S&P 500 account on July 7th and another $300 went to my T. Rowe Price Blue Chip Growth fund on the 21st.

 Roth IRA (Middle Class Guy)